gvwilson/thirdbit/fiction/madica/index.md

 instead.
 "Hey," she said softly to the snarkasaurus.
 "Are you coming with us?"

 "What's the point?" the snarkasaurus sniffled.
-"Stay, go...
-They'll put my body back in a box and put my brain in a jar and I'll *never* get to play or have friends or *anything*.
+"Stay, go… They'll put my body back in a box and put my brain in a jar and I'll *never* get to play or have friends or *anything*.
 It's not fair."